Jay Fisher: World Class Knifemaker, Photographer, Writer

 "What?
 How?"
 Sean stared at the bench where the device sat.
 He could barely make out the Star of David shape.
 There was some kind of undulating disturbance, something bending the light.

-"Where is it, goddammit?
+"Where is it, dammit?
 I can’t see-" Warren blinked tears from his eyes.

 "We should have tied it down!"
 Sean accused his partner, both young men remembering the whole chain of events: the old man’s discovery, the theft of the data file, the weeks of tuning, arranging, and spacing.
 Now the damn thing was vibrating itself into a vomit of pieces.
 They looked at each other, then turned to grab the contraption.
 Their hands reached into the swirl, the shaking slowed and they felt very hot.

-Sean opened his mouth to express error, and there was a terrible groan.
+Sean opened his mouth to express error, but there was a terrible groan.

 Outside, Warren’s mother heard enough racket to put down her garden trowel.
 She sauntered over to the garage, ready to give that kid of hers a word or two.
 "Damned music."
 She grabbed the handle and lifted the door.